Warths/Rocksmith-Scene-Switcher/README.md

 # How to use ?

 Before using this software, you need to be sure about 3 things :
-- You have OBS WebSocket plugin installed in OBS Studio
+- You have OBS WebSocket 4.7 plugin installed in OBS Studio (be sure to use 4.7) (4.7) (check again)
 - You have Rocksniffer running with the API enabled
 - OBS Studio is running (Well..
 Otherwise the Scene Switcher will manifest its displeasure)